Cantera/ncm-2019-materials/README.md

 * [Anaconda installer](https://www.anaconda.com/distribution/)
 * [Miniconda installer](https://docs.conda.io/en/latest/miniconda.html)

+Make sure to download the Python 3 version of the installer!
 Once you've installed Anaconda or Miniconda, open a terminal (on Linux or macOS) or the Anaconda Prompt (on Windows) and type

 ```console
 conda update -n base conda